LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 The only way the target agent will know the conversation has been sent directly to them is by concluding it from reading the transcript (since it will include the transferring agent’s conversation).

-## Viewing transferred conversations in the All connections and Open connections tabs
+## Viewing transferred conversations in the All connections tab

 Conversations which are transferred to a specific agent will reach the queue as normal.
-Hence, they will appear in the “All connections” and “Open connections” tabs in the “in queue” state.
+Hence, they will appear in the “All connections” tab in the “in queue” state.
 However, while agent name is “N/A” for regular in-queue conversations, for transfer-to-agent conversations, the agent name column will be populated with the destination agent name.
-The box containing the agent name in this case will be dashed to differentiate it from regular conversations.
+In front of the Agent Name an arrow will appear to indicate that the conversation has been transfered and is waiting in queue for the agent.
 The Agent Group column will be populated with “N/A.”

 When the agent accepts the conversation, the conversation will appear as any other assigned conversation.
 If the agent did not accept the conversation and timeout was reached, the conversation will appear as any other conversation in-queue.